Friend Opportunity

-Friend Opportunity is the eighth studio album by American indie rock band Deerhoof.
+Friend Opportunity is the ninth studio album by American experimental rock band Deerhoof.
 It was released on January 23, 2007, on Kill Rock Stars, ATP Recordings and 5 Rue Christine.

 Twelve different front covers were designed for the album by the British artist David Shrigley.

 Composition

 Friend shows Deerhoof shift into traditional pop rock, yielding a "pretty intricate [and] proggy" take on the genre.
 Along with experimental pop, it is also seen as a return to the "listener-friendly" avant-garde music that appeared on Apple O' and Milk Man.